How to Add or Remove Index Locations in Windows 11

 Summary

-Customizing your search locations helps you find exactly what you need without waiting for slow results.
+Customizing your Windows 11 index locations helps you find exactly what you need without waiting for slow results.
 By adding important folders or removing unnecessary ones, you keep your search tool clean and efficient.
-Remember that Windows handles the actual indexing work automatically whenever your computer is not in use.
+If you encounter issues, rebuilding the index is a reliable way to fix search errors and restore performance.

 Was this guide helpful?